Creating your first online marketing plan is so overwhelming, isn’t it?

 3. Would you introduce me to 3 CEO’s who have businesses about the same size as yours and could benefit from generating new leads?
 (Mostly answered “yes”)

 Step 5: How Face-to-Face Sales will Help You Build Your Online Marketing Funnel

 Now it’s time to take what I learned from my face-to-face sales and build out your online marketing funnel.

-Based off of what I learned, my marketing and website needs to contain a few things:
+Based on what I learned, my marketing and website need to contain a few things:

 - A Guarantee.
 I’m going to keep the quality guarantee.
-This will help make it a no-brainer.
+So, this will help make it a no-brainer.

 - Emphasize Leads.
 The primary reason these initial companies were excited about my service was the promise of new leads.

 Step 6: How to Get Traffic for Free